ellypeop/Text-Parsing-Rejection-Emails/README.md

 There is an insignificant difference in the mean lexical richness for each rejection status with both at 0.72%.
 There is a slightly higher count of richness in the not-reject emails which remains consistent with previous observations in the token lengths; not-reject emails have greater variation with a slight increase in unique tokens therefore implying a broader vocabulary.
 This is compared to the reject emails which have a more uniform length and a more limited vocabulary.

 # Section B - Independent Exploration and Analysis

+## Name Addressing

+The first analysis counted emails where the recipient, Seth, was addressed by his first name to assess the level of personalisation.
+The results showed 11 instances in rejection emails and 14 in non-rejection emails.
+Additionally, 2 rejection emails misspelled Seth’s name as "eth."
+A bar chart was chosen for its efficiency in conveying quantitative information.
+The lower frequency of name usage and the incorrect spelling in rejection emails highlight a lack of personalisation in the rejection emails.